consandstuff/consandstuff.github.io/rhythmcons/sound-voltex/sdvx-normal/index.md

 	* 5mm wood bit

 The soldering pen is mandatory for the Teensy board.
 Buy the risin core solder because it's easier to melt.
-The crimper will make your job easier, but you can also crimp using pliers (if you dare).
+The crimper will make your job easier, but you can also crimp using pliers (harder to do).

 To make the box a jigsaw is the best tool to make the holes, and the spade bit is good to make round corners in those holes.